Xetibo/ReSet-Doc/sections/literature.typ

 #lsp_placate()

 #section("Plugin System")
-Plugin systems offers both the users and the developers of an application to provide specific implementations for use-cases.
+Plugin systems allow both the users and the developers of an application to provide specific implementations for use cases.
 Notably, it does this by neither putting the burden of development on the application developers, while also providing users with the functionality they explicitly want to use.
 The notable downside to this is the development and performance overhead the system itself